sidecus/authzyin/README.md

     // Authorize based on policy and resource var authResult = await this.authorizationService.AuthorizeAsync(user, bar, "CanEnterBar");
 ```

+This library provides similar policy/requirement authorization pattern from asp.net core without having to use AuthroziationHandlers, with JSON path based requirement definition and evlauation.
+It also provides a built in api to expose the policy/requirement definitions so that client can consume direclty.
+Compared to standard asp.net core pattern the only additional thing you need to do is to register a scoped ```IAuthZyinContext``` service into the DI container to construct the context instance which will used as part of the requirement evaluation.
 **You don't need to worry about serializing and exposing api for this data to be shared with the client**.
 The library handles that for you automatically once you finish 1 & 2 above.
-You might have have more complex authorization scenarios to handle, and you can mix this with standard asp.net core requirement/handler behaviors.
 If you'd like, you can also define your policies/requirements in a json config file and load it during your app startup.
 It depends on perosnal preference so not included as part of this library.
+I am using asp.net core 3.1 and if you are on asp.net core 2.x, you can reuse majority of the code but will have to write your own extension method similar as ```AddAuthZyinAuthorization```.

 ### Client:
-The client library supports full policy and requirement based authorization, with built in capability to automatically fetch policy definitions exposed by the server library.
-Policies and requirements are resolved and evaluated automatically for you whenever you authorize. **The client library can be used standalone without having to use the server library**.
-More details can be found **[here](https://github.com/sidecus/authzyin/tree/master/authzyin.js)**.
 1. Initialize ```AuthZyinContext``` (similar as ```createStore``` in Redux, call this globally) and wrap your main component with ```AuthZyinProvider``` like below.
-Do this *after authentication* since the api provided by the lib requires authenticated call by default for security reasons.
-You can use the ```requestInitFn``` callback in the ```options``` parameter to provide authoriztaion headers.
-Ignore ```options``` if you are using cookie auth.
 ```TSX
     // Initialize context
     initializeAuthZyinContext();